TheLovinator1/teamspeak/README.md

 # docker-alpine-teamspeak

-Docker container for TeamSpeak with Alpine Linux
+Docker container for TeamSpeak.
+Built on top of Alpine Linux.